Lois Roma-Deeley: Biography, News and Updates

 Roma-Deeley has taught creative writing at the graduate and undergraduate levels for more than 25 years.
 She holds an MFA in Creative Writing (Poetry) from Arizona State University where she studied under the direction of Rita Dove, Norman Dubie and Alberto Rios.
 Roma-Deeley holds a Ph.D. in Interdisciplinary Studies with a Primary Emphasis in Poetry from the Union Institute and University.
 "The Geometry of Configurated Energy: A Poetic Theory" is the title of her doctoral project.

-She has given poetry readings nationwide, including: Distinguished Poets Series, Poetry Center (NJ); Bowling Green State University (Ohio); Molloy College (NY), Women and Children First bookstore (IL); University of Wisconsin--Waukesha (WI); Northern Arizona Book Festival (AZ); AWP Conference in Atlanta (Georgia); West End Reading Series in Ithaca (NY); Chicago Cultural Center (IL) Chicago Humanities Festival (IL); Clearwater Flordia Public Library (FL); Harold Washington College (IL); Poets in Nassau (NY); Arizona State University (main, west and east campuses, AZ); Phoenix College (AZ); Austin Community College (TX); Suffolk County Community College (NY); Mesa Community College (AZ), Chandler-Gilbert Community College (AZ); Changing Hands Bookstore (AZ); Book Stall Bookstore (IL), Antigone Bookstore (AZ); Biblio Books (AZ), Reader's Oasis (AZ) Borders, Phoenix Writers Club (AS) ARC Gallery (IL); ARTFIT (AZ) Scottsdale Museum of Modern Art (AZ) Scottsdale Cultural Council (AZ) and many others.
+She has given poetry readings nationwide, including: Distinguished Poets Series, Poetry Center (NJ); Bowling Green State University (OH); Molloy College (NY), Why There Are Words Reading Series (CA), Women and Children First bookstore (IL); University of Wisconsin--Waukesha (WI); Franciscan University (OH), Northern Arizona Book Festival (AZ); AWP Conference in Atlanta (GA); West End Reading Series in Ithaca (NY); Chicago Cultural Center (IL) Chicago Humanities Festival (IL); Clearwater Florida Public Library (FL); Harold Washington College (IL); Poets in Nassau (NY); Arizona State University (main, west and east campuses, AZ); Phoenix College (AZ); Austin Community College (TX); Suffolk County Community College (NY); Mesa Community College (AZ), Chandler-Gilbert Community College (AZ); Changing Hands Bookstore (AZ); Book Stall Bookstore (IL), Antigone Bookstore (AZ); Biblio Books (AZ), Reader's Oasis (AZ) Borders, Phoenix Writers Club (AZ) ARC Gallery (IL); ARTFIT (AZ) Scottsdale Museum of Contemporary Art (AZ) Scottsdale Cultural Council (AZ), Phoenix Poetry Series (AZ) and many others.

 In 2013, she was named Woman of Distinction by Maricopa Community Colleges' Women's Leadership Group.